sagemath/sagewiki_to_gh-2022-10-10/faq.md

  * ANSWER: Moving a sage install on OSX 10.4 and then upgrading anything that is linked against NTL leads to link errors due to missing gmp symbols.
 The problem is the link mode with which the dynamic NTL is created.
 I have a fix, but I am currently verifying that it really fixes the issue.
 Everything that is linked against NTL needs to be recompiled, i.e. singular and cremona at the moment.
 To add to the confusion: This is not an issue on OSX 10.5.
 A fix for this issue went into 2.8.15, so please report if you see this with a more current Sage release.
 ----------
  * QUESTION: When I compile Sage my computer beeps and shuts down or hangs.
  * ANSWER: Compiling Sage is quite taxing on the CPU.
 The above behavior usually indicates that your computer has overheated.
 In many cases this can be fixed by cleaning the CPU fan and assuring proper ventilation of the system.
-Please ask you system administrator or a professional to do this in case you have never done this since you can potentially damage your system.
+Please ask your system administrator or a professional to do this in case you have never done this since you can potentially damage your system.
 ----------
  * QUESTION: When I run doctests on OSX I see the following messages, but in the end Sage reports that everything went fine:
  {{{